eloitanguy/maths/README.md

-# maths
+# Math
-A compilation of Maths definitions, proofs and examples in French and English
+A compilation of Maths definitions, proofs and examples in French and English.